fogbeam/JSDT/README.md

 #### Running the whiteboard example.

 You need to start one copy of the whiteboard server.
-This is done with:
+This is done by:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
-	% gnumake run-whiteboard-server
+* Selecting the src/examples/whiteboard/WhiteBoardServer.java item from
+  the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run WhiteBoardServer.main()" from the menu (Ctrl-Shift-F10).

 You can have multiple copies of the whiteboard user applet/application running.

+To launch a single instance of the application:

+* Select the src/examples/whiteboard/WhiteBoardUser.java item from the Project menu on the left side of the IntelliJ IDEA window.
+* Right mouse clicking on this item and select "Run WhiteBoardUser.main()" from the menu (Ctrl-Shift-F10).

 To launch a single instance of the applet, type:

 	% cd $(TOP_DIR)/run/$(PLATFORM)
 	% gnumake run-whiteboard-user

-To launch a single instance of the application, type:

-	% cd $(TOP_DIR)/run/$(PLATFORM)
-	% gnumake run-whiteboard-user-app

 #### Using the whiteboard example.